-The US will have a new first lady this month, but despite more than a year of heavy scrutiny for Donald Trump, we still know surprisingly little about his wife, Melania.Vox
+Despite more than a year of heavy scrutiny for Donald Trump, we still know surprisingly little about his wife, First Lady Melania Trump.Vox

 , whose polling of US voters found "European immigrants are perceived very differently from Latin American or Middle Eastern immigrants".Trump's chequered marital history could also be to blame.
-Melania will be "the first third wife to take up residence in the White House", says i24 News
+Melania is "the first third wife to take up residence in the White House", says i24 News

-, and giving her a high-profile position in the campaign would risk increased media focus on Trump's two previous marriages and multiple infidelities.Or was she simply not interested in the spotlight?
+, and giving her a high-profile position in the campaign would risk increased media focus on the businessman's two previous marriages and multiple infidelities.Or was she simply not interested in the spotlight?

 The world will probably find out much more about Melania Trump over the next four years.
-But, for now, here are 16 things you might not know about the next first lady.
+But, for now, here are some of the things you might not know about the new first lady.

 Melania is Donald's third wife